Wholesale Available

 Iced tea (unsweetened)

-Non-alcoholic and refreshing, it echoes the cigar's clean finish without clashing—ideal for daytime relaxation.
+Non-alcoholic and refreshing, it echoes the cigar's clean finish without clashing: ideal for daytime relaxation.

 Occasions & gifting

-Best occasions for the PDR Value Line Reserva Connecticut Toro
+The right moments for the PDR Value Line Reserva Connecticut Toro

 Ideal for yardwork, grilling, casual weeknight smokes, or keeping a bundle handy for zero-fuss reliability.